-Our guests come to the October Country Inn for many reasons (check us out).
-Sometimes they come to hike, bike, kayak, shop, hunt for antiques, pan for gold, or just kick back and feast on local foods.
+Our guests come to the October Country Inn for many reasons.
+Sometimes they come to hike, or bike.
+Or maybe to kayak, shop, or hunt for antiques.
+Similarly, they come to pan for gold, or just kick back and feast on local foods.
 Sometimes they come just to absorb Vermont.
-It is a special place.
-Time spent in Vermont is never wasted.
-For whatever reason our guests stay with us, there’s always the possibility of an unexpected bonus.
+After all, it is a special place.
+Certainly, for whatever reason our guests stay with us, there’s always the possibility of an unexpected bonus.
 The cherry on the cake.
 For example, who would have thought that a trip to Bridgewater Corners, Vermont puts you in the neighborhood for the option to view one of the finest Mexican wall murals ever produced.

-“The Epic of American Civilization,” a nearly 3,200 square feet mural of 24 panels painted by José Orozco between 1932 and 1934 on the walls of the reserve corridor of Dartmouth College’s Baker Library in nearby Hanover, New Hampshire.
-The mural depicts the history of the Americas from the Aztec migration into Mexico to the industrialization of modern society.
-Orozco, together with Diego Rivera, and David Siqueiros, was one of the big three muralists of the Mexican Mural Renaissance.
-Orozco was the most complex of the Mexican muralists, fond of the theme of human suffering, but less realistic and more fascinated by machines than Rivera.
+“The Epic of American Civilization,” a nearly 3,200 square foot mural of 24 panels painged by José Orozoco between 1932 and 1934 on the walls of the reserve corridor of Dartmouth College’s Baker Library in nearby Hanover, New Hampshire.
+The mural depicts the history of the Americas from the Aztec migration into Mexico to the industralization of modern society.
+Orozco, together with Diego Rivera, and David Siquerios, was one of the big three muralists of the Mexican Mural Renaissance.
+Orozco was the most complex of the Mexican Muralists, fond ot the theme of human suffering, but less realistic and more fascinated by machines than Rivera.
 While Rivera was a bold, optimistic figure, touting the glory of the Mexican revolution, Orozco was less comfortable with the bloody toll the social movement was taking.